-What's a Market Value Reduction (MVR?)
+What's a Market Value Reduction?

 If you take money out of the With-Profits Fund, we may reduce the value of your fund if the value of the underlying assets is less than the value of your plan including all bonuses.
-This would also apply if the trustees of your plan transferred part, or all, of the scheme.

 This reduction is known as a Market Value Reduction (MVR).
-It's designed to protect investors who are not taking their money out and its application means that you get a return based on the earnings of the With-Profits Fund over the period your payments have been invested.
+It's designed to protect investors who are not taking their money out and its application means that you get a return based on the earnings of the With-Profits Fund over the period the payments have been invested.

 We apply an MVR to your plan's value including regular and final bonuses.
 Please read Your With-Profits Plan - a guide to how we manage the Fund for more information on bonuses.
-An MVR will reduce the value of your plan and if investment returns have been low, you may even get back less than you have invested in your plan.
+An MVR will reduce the value of your plan and if investment returns have been low you may even get back less than you have invested in your plan.